Best Books3

 2. I Capture the Castle is told through Cassandra's entries in her journals, an exercise she has undertaken in order to teach herself how to write.
 Why do you think Dodie Smith chose the form of the diary to tell the story of Cassandra and the Mortmain family?

-3. Mortmain's celebrated novel is described throughout I Capture the Castle as a literary breakthrough, a predecessor to James Joyce's work, and meriting the analysis of famous literary critics.
-Yet beyond a few spare descriptions, Smith tells us little about the actual story.
-What do you imagine Jacob Wrestling to be about??
+3. Mortmain's celebrated novel is described as a literary breakthrough and a predecessor to James Joyce.
+What do you imagine Jacob Wrestling to be about?

-4. voracious reader, Cassandra compares her situation to that of the Bennets in Jane Austen's Pride and Prejudice.
-How would you compare the situation of the Mortmain sisters to that of the Bennet sisters?
+4. As a voracious reader, Cassandra compares her situation to that of the Bennets in Jane Austen's Pride and Prejudice.
+How would you compare the Mortmain sisters with the Bennet sisters?

-5. Why does Mortmain encourage Cassandra to be "brisk" with Stephen?
-What does I Capture the Castle say about class in mid-twentieth-century England?
+5. Why does Mortmain encourage Cassandra to be brisk with Stephen?
+What does the book say about class in mid twentieth century England?

 6. What is the meaning of the book's title?